tommyriska/GoChat/README.md

 ####Design:
 - [x] Add ASCII-art
-- [ ] Change design
+- [ ] Let users choose text color for their own chat
-- [ ] Your own name shows up before your message
+- [x] Your own name shows up before your message
 - [ ] Clear the screen before startup/welcome message
 - [ ] Timestamps on messages

 ####Networking
-- [ ] Change from UDP to TCP connections
+- [x] Change from UDP to TCP connections